Xeway/rgb-gradient/README.md

 ![1000 colors placed as points on a 3D plan, forming a real gradient](images/output_1000_colors.png)

 Yeah, this is better ;) Of course, the more you ask for colors, the better your gradient will be.

+## Support

+If you need help or found a bug, consider opening an issue on the project.

+## License

+The source code for this project is licensed under the GPLv3 license, which you can find in the [LICENSE](LICENSE) file.